riyazweb/facespotify/README.md

-Here's the formatted GitHub markdown with enhanced emojis:

 # FaceSpotify 🎶👀🎧

 Welcome to **FaceSpotify**!
 This innovative project combines **facial recognition** with **Spotify's music streaming** to deliver a personalized listening experience tailored to your facial expressions.
 Let your face control the vibe! 😎🎶